wales-group/examples/SER_LYS/02_Free_energy_basin-hopping/README.md

-# Example 1 - Free energy basin-hopping
+# Example 2 - Free energy basin-hopping

 As temperature rises, entropy plays an increasing role in determining structural stability.
 To study this effect, we calculate the local free energy associated with minima on the potential energy surface using the harmonic superposition approach.
 This is referred to as **free energy** basin-hopping.

 In this example we will perform free energy basin-hopping for the SER-LYS dipeptide at two temperatures.
-We will also look back at Example 1 and compare what we find to the results when entropy was not considered.
+We will also look back at [Example 1](../01_Basin-hopping_with_GMIN) and compare what we find to the results when entropy was not considered.

 ## Requirements
 In order to successfully follow this example, the following needs to be in your *PATH*: